Microsoft/azure-docs.pt-pt/articles/hdinsight/kafka/apache-kafka-connect-vpn-gateway.md

     $hdiType = "Kafka"
     ```

-4. Utilize o seguinte código para criar o grupo de recursos do Azure e a rede virtual:
+4. Use o código a seguir para criar o grupo de recursos do Azure e a rede virtual:

     ```powershell
     # Create the resource group that contains everything